nbicocchi/learn-microservices/modules/tools/slides/9 - Actuators.md

-# Actuators in Boot
+# Actuators

-In this lesson, we'll focus on a core feature of Spring Boot: **actuators**.

-The relevant module for this lesson is: [working-with-actuators-end](../code/learn-spring-m2/working-with-actuators-end)

-## Actuators

 Simply put, **actuators are monitoring tools**.
 They bring production ready features into our app for very low effort.

-More specifically, they provide various endpoints mainly exposed via HTTP which basically help in monitoring and, to some extent, managing our application.
+Actuators provide various endpoints mainly exposed via HTTP which basically help in monitoring and, to some extent, managing our application.
 Through actuators, Spring Boot provides these built-in endpoints focused on auditing, health checks, and displaying metrics information.

 **The best way to enable actuators is to add the _spring-boot-starter-actuator_ dependency**: